Readit News logoReadit News

 If you have a user table with a non-nullable email column and a nullable username column, and a uniqueness constraint on something like (email, username), you'll be able to insert multiple identical emails with a null username into that table - because a null isn't equivalent to another null.

-anarazel · 10 months ago
+anarazel · a year ago

 > If you have a user table with a non-nullable email column and a nullable username column, and a uniqueness constraint on something like (email, username), you'll be able to insert multiple identical emails with a null username into that table - because a null isn't equivalent to another null.